c-neto/carlosneto.dev/_sources/blog/2023/2023-11-02-logstash-modular-pipelines.md.txt

 Understanding Observability requirements is essential for effectively harnessing the tool's features.
 Occasionally, the Logstash Module Structure may introduce unnecessary complexity, especially in scenarios involving a limited number of applications.

-I have implemented this structure and witnessed significant improvements in maintainability tasks, particularly in the advantages it brings to testing, where I can easily assess my filter logics with minimal cognitive effort.
+I have implemented this structure and witnessed significant improvements in maintainability tasks, particularly in the advantages it brings to testing, where I can easily assess my filter logics with minimal cognitive effort (changing a environment variable).

 I genuinely appreciate this structure, but it's important to recognize that __every case is unique, and each context presents its own complexity and challenges__.
 In some instances, I opt against this approach because my primary goal is to simplify maintainability.
 Therefore, it is advisable to adopt this structure only when addressing a specific existing problem.